yingweiwo

 Effects During Pregnancy and Lactation

-The mean plasma protein bound fraction is approximately 76%, and is concentration-independent.
+The average plasma protein binding rate is approximately 76%, and it is independent of concentration.

 References